Posted on June 8, 2021

 1968 November Paige Young appears as Playboy Magazine’s Playmate of the Month.

 This will be her primary “claim to fame” in popular culture.
-Well-known pin-up photography team and married couple Peter and Alice Gowland were the photographers.
-Alice has said she clicked the shutter on the “back-scratch” centerfold.
-(From Playboy interview with Alice Gowland)
+Photography team, married couple and contributors to Playboy since the 1950s, Peter and Alice Gowland were the photographers.

 The Playmate story of Paige Young is that of a full-time painter who admits to the difficulty of this endeavor, but loves the fact that “My time is my own.”
 Paige lives in Malibu, is a scuba diver and gourmet cook who loves to host beach cookouts for friends.
 She can often be seen running on the beach with her Weimaraner named Joshua.